-The purpose of this Policy is to establish how Morgan Stanley will provide access to goods or services to the public and other third parties that do business with Morgan Stanley ("Clients") with disabilities in a manner that is consistent with the principles of independence, dignity, integration and equality of opportunity, and that is in compliance with Ontario Regulation 429/07 (the "Customer Service Standard") under the Accessibility for Ontarians with Disabilities Act ("AODA").
+The purpose of this Policy is to establish how Morgan Stanley (or the "Firm") will provide access to goods or services to the public and other third parties that do business with Morgan Stanley ("Clients")with disabilities in a manner that is consistent with the principles of independence, dignity, integration and equality of opportunity, and that is in compliance with the Customer Service Standards in Part IV.2 of Ontario Regulation 191/11 (the "Customer Service Standard") under the Accessibility for Ontarians with Disabilities Act ("AODA").

 This Policy applies to all Morgan Stanley employees, management or non-supervisory personnel, employees of temporary agencies, vendors, or contractors who provide goods or services in the Province of Ontario ("Covered Individuals").

 Morgan Stanley will communicate with people with disabilities in ways that take into account their disability.

 Assistive devices that may be used by individuals with disabilities will be welcome on Morgan Stanley premises that are open to the public or other third parties.
 Morgan Stanley will take steps to ensure that Covered Individuals are familiar with commonly used assistive devices.